NoelSaludo/StudyVault-Access-Books-Papers-and-More/README.md

     Being an abstract class the `Material` class only allows it to be inherited and not instantiated for type safety.
 - **Encapsulation**

-    The class Encapsulates all member variables allowing for safer way of accessing data on each class.
+    All the class Encapsulates all member variables allowing for safer way of accessing data on each class.
 ## Installation
 ### Pre-Requisite
 - Gradle